Community Justice Group Program

 • supporting victims and offenders through the court process

-• referring victims and offenders to support and legal services;
+• referring victims and offenders to support and legal services

-• providing cultural advice and community input on justice related issues and
+• providing cultural advice and community input on justice related issues

-• supporting the operation of Murri Courts.
+• supporting the operation of Murri Courts

 CJGs also deliver a range of other services within their communities aimed at reducing crime, addressing recidivism and promoting community wellbeing and healing.
 Examples of these services are crisis support, home visits, transportation, parenting programs, after-school and holiday programs, custody visits, men’s and women’s groups, yarning circles, on-country healing programs and other supports for clients transitioning from custody to back into community.